therealjaypo/yarf/README.md

 6. With neither `libmagic` nor `/etc/mime.types` everything is probably uploaded as `text/plain`.

+7. According to valgrind a few bytes of memory leak here and there.
+I plan on doing a full leak check once I've backported the additional functionality from my other, less good RioFS fork.

 ### Dependencies

 As YaRF is basically a fork of RioFS, it has the same dependencies as the upstream project: